Q: What is a charter school?

 A: Homework will vary by student, but most students will have about 10 minutes of homework (for every year of their grade) in addition to 30 minutes of reading.
 This means that a 2nd grader should expect to average 20 minutes of homework each night plus 30 minutes of reading and a 9th grader should expect to have 90 minutes of homework plus 30 minutes of reading.

 Q: Will the students get recess?

 A: Yes, although our program is rigorous, we also understand the need for children to be active.
-Our elementary students will have 3 short recess periods to help break up the day.
+Care is taken to balance physical activity and academic rigor.

 Q: Will you require uniforms?

 A: Yes, all students will be required to follow the dress code and wear uniforms with our logo patch on the shirts.
 Any family that qualifies for free lunch under the federal lunch program will have uniforms provided to them free of charge.
 To view our dress code click here.

 A: We do not offer a daily hot lunch program, however, we do offer Taco Tuesdays and Pizza Fridays.

 A: Yes, we will offer sports and other extra-curricular activities, based on student interest.